-- The ISO recognizes that the needs of the industries that utilize ISO 9001 have evolved (and will continue to evolve) based on changing needs from those industries. - There is a desire to promote continued adoption of the ISO 9001 standard into more and more sectors and industries. - There has been a targeted effort to simplify language used to aid in understanding and promote consistency. - It was recognized that there was a desire to improve the cross-compatibility between standards for companies that wished to achieve more than one certification (ISO 9001, ISO 14001, etc.)
+- The ISO recognizes that the needs of the industries that utilize ISO 9001 have evolved (and will continue to evolve) based on changing needs from those industries. - There is a desire to promote continued adoption of the ISO 9001 standard into more and more sectors and industries (particularly those in Service sectors.) - There has been a targeted effort to simplify language used to aid in understanding and promote consistency. - It was recognized that there was a desire to improve the cross-compatibility between standards for companies that wished to achieve more than one certification (ISO 9001, ISO 14001, etc.)